 Keeping the communication lines open is super-important – even if it feels like it’s just a one-way thing at the moment.
 The good news is, there are some simple things you can do at home to help improve your teen’s mood and wellbeing.
 Try the suggestions below to help manage symptoms (both for the moment and in the long run), and to give your teen some extra time to process things until they’re willing to talk and get support.

-Things that can reduce the symptoms of depression
+Things that can help when experiencing depression

-Strong friendships can boost self-esteem and increase feelings of belonging, self-worth and hope.
-Encourage your child to spend time with supportive friends and engage in social activities, if they feel they can.
-This can include connecting with supportive peers online.
+Strong friendships can also boost self-esteem and increase feelings of belonging, self-worth and hope.
+Encourage your child to spend time with supportive friends and to engage in social activities, if they feel they can.
+This can include connecting with other young people online.

 Seeing the doctor

-Expressing your emotionsCoping skills for teenage depression can be modelled from how they see you react to situations and so how you handle your own emotions is crucial.
-Your child needs to know that you support them and that you care but also that you respect their need to work their own way though this situation.
+The way your teen sees you react to situations provides a model for them of coping skills, so the way you handle your own emotions is crucial.
+Your child needs to know that you support them and that you care, but also that you respect their need to find their own way though their situation.

-It’s important to be true to your own feelings on this.
-So don’t hide your concern but try to maintain calm in order to help your child feel confident that this is something they can get through with help.
+It’s important to be true to your own feelings in this situation.
+Don’t hide your concern, but try to remain calm and to help your child feel confident that this is something they can get through with help.
 Avoid trying to cheer them up or saying ‘It will pass’ or ‘I know how you feel’.
-Show your genuine feelings, and interest in supporting them but recognise this is not about you.
+Show your genuine feelings and interest in supporting them, but recognise that this is not about you.

 Many parents dealing with teenage depression blame themselves or feel at fault.
 Remember that depression isn’t something you can control – it’s not your fault, and you haven’t failed as a parent.
 While you are looking after your teen, remember that looking after yourself is important, too.